• Approximately 1,500 black bears live in the national park.

 Appahachian Clubhouse

-The Appalachian Clubhouse is a historic structure constructed in 1934 and is located in the Elkmont Historic District.
-The structure has been rehabilitated by the National Park Service to its appearance in the 1930s although with the addition of electricity and indoor plumbing.
-It was used as a gathering spot by lessees and guests of the Appalachian Club whose members, mostly from Knoxville, built rustic cabins nearby to serve as weekend or summer retreats in the years before the Park was created.
+The Appalachian Clubhouse is a historic structure located in the Elkmont Historic District.
+It was used as a gathering spot by lessees and guests of the Appalachian Club, which was established in 1910.
+Club members, mostly from Knoxville, built rustic cabins nearby to serve as weekend or summer retreats in the years before the park was created.
+The original clubhouse was destroyed by fire and replaced by the exsiting building in 1934.
+The building has now been rehabilitated by the National Park Service to its appearance in the 1930s.

 Interior view of the Appalachian Clubhouse with wooden floors, french doors and fireplace